+1. Complete a thorough clinical assessment for evidence of COPD and potential respiratory and nonrespiratory concomitant diseases, including consideration of alternative causes for the patient's symptoms and signs: primarily pneumonia, heart failure, and pulmonary embolism. ---- ---

+Assess:

-1. Complete a thorough clinical assessment for evidence of COPD and potential respiratory and nonrespiratory concomitant diseases, including consideration of alternative causes for the patient's symptoms and signs: primarily pneumonia, heart failure, and pulmonary embolism.
-2. Assess: a.
-Symptoms, severity of dyspnea that can be determined by using a VAS, and documentation of the presence of cough. b.
-Signs (tachypnea, tachycardia), sputum volume and color, and respiratory distress (accessory muscle use).
-3. Evaluate severity by using appropriate additional investigations such as pulse oximetry, laboratory assessment, CRP, arterial blood gases.
-4. Definition of abbr VAS = visual analo Establish the cause of the event (viral, bacterial, environmental, other). eviations: COPD = chronic obstructive pulmonary disease; CRP = Creactive protein; g scale.
-MENT C OPTIONS ON t setting treatment for C OPD exacerbations are to minimize the negative impact of the current exacerbation an
+- a.
+Symptoms, severity of dyspnea that can be determined by using a VAS,and documentation of the presence of cough. - b.
+Signs (tachypnea, tachycardia), sputum volume and color, and respiratory distress (accessory muscle use). - 3.
+Evaluate severity by using appropriate additional investigations such as pulse oximetry, laboratory assessment, CRP, arterial blood gases. - 4.
+Establish the cause of the event (viral, bacterial, environmental, other).

+Definition of abbreviations: COPD = chronic obstructive pulmonary disease; CRP = c-reactive protein; VAS = visual analog scale.